Greenwoods Corner

+Greenwoods Corner is an Auckland neighbourhood located at the intersection of Pah Road and Manukau Road.
+Greenwoods Corner is named after the original family that lived in the area for over a century.
+Following the sale of the property Greenwoods Corner developed into a commercial and service area.

 Greenwoods Corner shopping village is made up of a collection of small enterprises: restaurants, cafés, and retail businesses.
-It is located only 7.3 kilometers from the Auckland Central Business District (CBD).

 History

 Greenwoods Corner was named after an early English landowner, Mr William Greenwood, who purchased the six acres that became Greenwoods Corner for 43 pounds, 5 shillings, and 8 pence in 1842.
 Greenwood built a homestead on a triangular section and sold the remaining land to a syndicate for a subdivision in 1909.
 The Greenwood family kept the homestead for 110 years, a significant period of time considering Auckland's short history as a city.
+Greenwoods Corner later became a service and shopping area.

 During its early development Greenwoods Corner was defined by Manukau Road on the east, Pah Road on the west, and Mount Albert Road at its base (south).
 Southern Epsom was rural at the time of the first homestead of Greenwoods Corner and was characterized by green fields and grazing cattle.
 Originally two Norfolk pines framed the Greenwood Homestead at the triangle in the road, as defining features of the community.
 Both the pines and the homestead were pulled down by the city for a road widening and improvement scheme in 1954 and the Auckland Savings Bank now stands in the homestead's place.

 Politics

+Prior to the 1989 local government reforms Greenwoods Corner fell between three local authorities: the City of Auckland, Mount Roskill Borough, and One Tree Hill Borough.